 The fast pace of Q2 never lets up, not even for the fadeout.
 The swift and tidy wrap-up offers a comparison with North by Northwest — the end credits begin rolling at the very moment the fantastic adventure is resolved.

 When Quatermass escapes in a Rolls-Royce (1938 Phantom III), commentator Ted Newsom alludes to an interesting detail at the Plant Gate.
-The gate is open because a tow truck is hauling a disabled automobile, that we see for only a fraction of a second.
+The gate is open because a tow truck is hauling a disabled automobile, seen for only a fraction of a second.
 In the teleplay the auto belongs to a picnicking family that the Zombies have murdered, for trespassing in a restricted area.
 The shot suggests that the picnic scene may have been filmed, and then dropped.

 If we want to get picky I suppose that an alien mother ship ‘hiding’ in orbit was seen the year before in Ivan Tors’ sci-fi thriller GOG.
 That film’s secret, futuristic science establishment is threatened by a stealth rocket plane in a high orbit … and undetectable because it’s made of Fiberglass.